 - The GitHub repository for this course is at https://github.com/cloudacademy/azure-networks-and-dns

-One options for adding a router is to deploy a Linux VM.
-To make this work, you need to add route tables and you need to check the Allow Forwarded Traffic option when you’re creating the peerings.
+One option for adding a router is to deploy a Linux VM.
+To make this work, you need to add route tables and you need to enable the “Allow forwarded traffic” option when you’re creating the peerings.

 After you create a zone, you have to delegate the domain to Azure DNS by changing the nameserver records at the domain’s registrar.
-If you want to assign a custom domain to an Azure web app, you need to create both an A record and a TXT record for the root of the domain so Azure App Services can validate it properly.
+If you want to assign a custom domain to an Azure Web App, you need to create both an A record and a TXT record for the root of the domain so Azure App Services can validate it properly.
 To verify that name resolution is configured properly, you can use the nslookup command.

 To learn more about Azure’s network services, you can read Microsoft’s documentation.
 Also watch for new Microsoft Azure courses on Cloud Academy, because we’re always publishing new courses.
 Please give this course a rating, and if you have any questions or comments, please let us know.
-Thanks, and keep on learning.
+Thanks and keep on learning!

 Guy launched his first training website in 1995 and he's been helping people learn IT technologies ever since.
 He has been a sysadmin, instructor, sales engineer, IT manager, and entrepreneur.
 In his most recent venture, he founded and led a cloud-based training infrastructure company that provided virtual labs for some of the largest software vendors in the world.
 Guy’s passion is making complex technology easy to understand.
 His activities outside of work have included riding an elephant and skydiving (although not at the same time).